Kylie Jenner Is Getting Her Own Reality TV Show [Report]

 “She changes her mind like she changes her underwear though and Tyga has a habit of always managing to sneak his way back into her bed somehow, the source claims.”

 Meanwhile, Kylie Jenner isn’t letting her rocky relationship with Tyga get in the way of her good time.
 The reality star hit the town this weekend to celebrate the birthdays of her twin besties, Sama and Haya Khadra.
-Jenner dressed as a cowgirl in an all silver outfit, complete with cowboy hat, and new platinum blonde hair.
+Jenner dressed as a cowgirl in an all-silver outfit, complete with cowboy hat and new platinum blonde hair.
 Jenner posted a photo of her outfit on her social media accounts, which Tyga liked, starting more speculation that he and Kylie are still far from calling off their relationship for good.

 What are your thoughts on Kylie Jenner getting her own reality TV show?
 Will you watch the new series on E!?

-[Featured Image by Craig Barritt/ Getty Images]
+[Featured Image by Craig Barritt/Getty Images]